imixs/imixs-cloud/doc/LONGHORN.md

 ### The Longhorn-UI

 Longhorn comes with a UI web interface to monitor and administrate the cluster.
-To access the UI from you _Imixs-Cloud_ setup you have to create a ingress for the Longhorn UI with a traefik ingress route.
-Just edit the file management/longhorn/030-ingress.yAml and replace {YOUR-DNS} with a DNS name pointing to your cluster and apply the ingress route:
+To access the UI from *Imixs-Cloud* you have to create a ingress for the Longhorn UI using the [traefik service](https://github.com/imixs/imixs-cloud/blob/master/doc/INGRESS.md).
+Just edit the file management/longhorn/002-ingress.yaml and replace {YOUR-HOST-NAME} with a DNS name pointing to your cluster:

-	apiVersion: traefik.containo.us/v1alpha1
-	kind: IngressRoute
+	kind: Ingress
+	apiVersion: networking.k8s.io/v1beta1
 	metadata:
-	  name: traefik-dashboard
+	  name: longhorn-ui
+	  namespace: longhorn-system
+	  annotations:
+	    traefik.ingress.kubernetes.io/router.middlewares: default-cors-all@kubernetescrd
+	    # optional cors with basic-auth
+	    #traefik.ingress.kubernetes.io/router.middlewares: default-basic-auth@kubernetescrd,default-cors-all@kubernetescrd

 	spec:
-	  routes:
+	  rules:
-	  - match: Host(`{YOUR-HOST-NAME}`)
+	  - host: {YOUR-HOST-NAME}
-	    kind: Rule
-	    services:
+	    http:
+	      paths:
-	    - name: api@internal
+	      - path: /
-	      kind: TraefikService
-	    # optional: add basic auth
-	    #middlewares:
-	    #- name: basic-auth
+	        backend:
+	          serviceName: longhorn-frontend
+	          servicePort: 80

+Apply the ingress route:

+	$ kubectl apply -f management/longhorn/002-ingress.yaml

-The traefik middleware configuation 'basic-auth' should be used to protect the web ui for administrative access only.
+**Note:** The traefik middleware configuration 'basic-auth' should be used to protect the Longhorn-UI for administrative access only.
+If you already have configured a basic-auth middleware you can use the traefik middlewares:

+	traefik.ingress.kubernetes.io/router.middlewares: default-basic-auth@kubernetescrd,default-cors-all@kubernetescrd

 See the section [Traefik Middleware](https://github.com/imixs/imixs-cloud/blob/master/doc/INGRESS.md#middleware) for more details.

 ## Create Longhorn Volumes